BOAT-BILLED HERON

 Geographical Range: South and Central America

-Habitat: Near freshwater, such as creeks, lakes and marshes.
-It nests in the daylight in bushes or trees above the water.
+Habitat: Wooded or mangrove fringes of freshwater creeks, lakes and marshes.
+It roosts in the day time in bushes or trees overhanging water.

 Diet in the Wild: Insects, shrimps, fish, amphibians, and small mammals.